Chwiggy/thesis_bachelor/src/chapters/03_methodology.typ

 = Methodological Approach
-  - explorative data analysis based on openly available and openly licensed data, with open source software tools == Data Acquisition
+  - explorative data analysis based on openly available and openly licensed data, with open source software tools
+  - trying to answer the questions from research questions == Data Acquisition
   == Origins
     - hexgrids from h3pandas @dahn_h3pandas_2023 based on uber's implementation of them